Jackson Bay

-Name
+Toponymy

 Jackson Bay was named Open Bay by Captain Cook; the origins of its current name are obscure.
 Possible namesake sources include: Port Jackson, New South Wales; James Hayter Jackson, a local whaler; or William Jackson, a sealer said to have been part of a party that was marooned in the area in 1810.
 In the early years of settlement, the bay was known as Jackson's Bay, later losing its possessive.
-Following the passage of the Ngai Tahu Claims Settlement Act 1998, the name of the bay was officially altered to Jackson Bay / Okahu.
+Following the passage of the Ngāi Tahu Claims Settlement Act 1998, the name of the bay was officially altered to Jackson Bay / Okahu.

 History

 Jackson Bay and the mouth of the Arawhata River was home to a Māori settlement for hundreds of years.
-Māori harvested fishes and seals, and gathered the valuable pounamu (greenstone) that originated in the Red Hills inland.
-When the whaler John Boultbee visited the bay in 1826, the settlement's population was about 300, but it had declined by the time Europeans began to settle the area, and was abandoned in 1866.
+Māori harvested fish and seals, and gathered the valuable pounamu (greenstone) that originated in the Red Hills inland.
+When the explorer John Boultbee visited the bay in 1826, the settlement's population was about 300, but it had declined by the time Europeans began to settle the area, and was abandoned in 1866.

-In 1842 the whaler Thomas Chaseland set up a shore whaling station at Jackson Bay, a spot he knew from his days as a sealer, to target migrating whales such as southern right and humpbacks.
+In 1842, the whaler Thomas Chaseland set up a shore whaling station at Jackson Bay, a spot he knew from his days as a sealer, to target migrating whales such as southern right and humpbacks.
+On the foreshore of Jackson Bay is a grave and marker for Claude Ollivier of the schooner Ada, who died in Jackson Bay on 27 August 1862.

 Jackson Bay was chosen in 1874 as the site of a government-supported settlement under the assisted immigrant programme.
-A plan for a seaport named Arawata was drawn up by Westland chief surveyor Gerhard Mueller, which had a network of streets crossing the peninsula and hugging the cliffs, and a waterfront esplanade.
-The vision for settlement was a thriving port that would support fishing, forestry, mining, and the farming and settlement of the nearby river flats.
-The immigrants (Poles, Irish, Italians, Scandinavians, Germans, and English) arrived in 1875, and immediately ran into difficulties: flat land was hard to come by and was infertile and frequently flooded; the rainfall, sandflies, and isolation took their toll; and there was no wharf or road.
+A plan for a seaport named Arawata was drawn up by Westland chief surveyor Gerhard Mueller.
+The plans included a network of streets crossing the peninsula and hugging the cliffs, and a waterfront esplanade.
+The vision for the settlement was a thriving port that would support fishing, forestry, mining, and the farming and settlement of the nearby river flats.
+The immigrants (Poles, Irish, Italians, Scandinavians, Germans, and English) arrived in 1875, and immediately ran into difficulties.
+Flat land was hard to come by and was infertile and frequently flooded; the rainfall, sandflies, and isolation took their toll; and there was no wharf or road.
 Within three years, most of the settlers had departed.

 A wharf was finally built in Jackson Bay in 1938, so road-building machinery could be landed for the construction of the Haast highway.
 A road was built from Jackson Bay to Haast, and then upriver over the Haast Pass.
 The wharf allowed a timber and fishing industry to start, but milling proved uneconomic as there were still plenty of forest being felled closer to the main timber markets.